Unlicensed Home & Community Services

 Pittsburgh Mercy offers specialized, unlicensed home and community services to support individuals with intellectual disabilities who are living on their own or in their family’s home.

 - Companion services emphasize the health and safety of the person.
-When the family cannot be home due to work or other reasons, companions help individuals with their care and needs.
+When the family cannot be home due to work or for other reasons, companions help individuals with their care and needs.

 In-Home & Community Supports